Alison Stone (poet)

 Alison Stone (born 1964) is an American poet.

 Biography

 Alison Stone grew up in Framingham, Massachusetts and graduated summa cum laude from Brandeis University with a degree in poetry.
 Her work is published in nine full-length collections, and also appears in numerous publications including The Paris Review, Poetry, Ploughshares, Barrow Street, and Poet Lore.
 Two of her printed works are held in the permanent collection of the Poetry Foundation in Chicago, Illinois, and many of her poems appear in the foundation's online collection.
+In addition to this, several of her poems have been published in many different magazines for people to read and enjoy.

 A licensed psychotherapist, Stone currently resides and practices in New York.